orinuse/l4d2-orinuse-oriented/coop/DA - Terminals/changelog/c11m4_terminal.md

 - Added `NOTHREAT` to the big area where the Metal Detector's Holdout event takes place.
 ### Metal Detector Event
 - The escalator leading up to the next floor now has navigation meshes on the railings.
+### Van Event
+- Van prop itself now has active nav blockers at where it rests.
+Nav blockers unblock the nav shortly after the Van prop drives away.